Let’s get a more detailed look at the business communication trends that have arisen from the pandemic for 2021, and how you can keep up with them.

 How do PBXes work?

-Without wanting to get too technical, let’s just spend a moment looking at a basic PBX setup and how it operates.
+Without getting too technical, let’s look at a basic PBX setup and how it operates.

 Firstly, a copper telephone line, connected to the main national network, enters the company premises.
 This line is connected to a PBX box.
 Inside the box is a set of switches that allows calls to be made and received from various phones throughout the building internally, and grants access to a small number of outside lines for external calls (also known as trunk lines).